-The physics that you'll be learning about today is called Conservation of Energy and it's one of the fundamental tenants of our favorite area of physics, called "mechanics".
-You'll see this concept again, most likely in your introductory high school physics class.
+Today you'll be learning about projectile motion and centripetal force.

+You'll see these concepts again, most likely in your introductory high school physics class.
 With Marbleocity our goal is to expose you to the high-level concepts so that when you get to the classroom, the subject matter is familiar.
 If you'd like to learn more, on your own, there are great resources available on the web.
 If you're looking for a place to get started, check out Khan Academy at khanacademy.org/science/physics.